Thomas Chadbourne: Great Depression

-Chadbourne argued for the creation of a "silver reserve system" wherein all countries would agree to hold a reserve stock (a bullion) of silver, and to produce coinage using a consistent portion of silver.
+Chadbourne argued for the creation of a "silver reserve system" wherein all countries would agree to hold a reserve stock (a bullion) of silver and to produce coinage using a consistent portion of silver.
 The plan was conceived in response to silver devaluation, which Chadbourne attributed to countries "dumping" large amounts of silver on the world market, by reducing the amount of silver they used in coins.
-Chadbourne estimated that half the world's population held its wealth in silver.
+Chadbourne estimated that half of the world's population held its wealth in silver.
 Those individuals saw their wealth steadily eroded with the growing worldwide silver surplus.
 The proposed system would work much in the same way as the Federal Reserve uses monetary policy.
 To stem inflation, Chadbourne asserted, nations could release stock of silver into the market from their reserves.
 The concept differs from Federal Reserve tools primarily in that a "bullion" is a stock measured in volume, rather than monetary value.
-Chadbourne hoped to change the trend whereby silver had become a commodity rather than a store of value.
+Chadbourne hoped to change the trend whereby silver had become a commodity, rather than a store of value.

 Politics

-Responding to the crisis of the Great Depression, Chadbourne asserted that the capitalist system itself was "on trial" (see above), and argued for the need for intervention by industrialists to curb the downturn.
-Chadbourne was an early champion of both collective bargaining rights and profit sharing for workers.
+Responding to the crisis of the Great Depression, Chadbourne asserted that the capitalist system itself was "on trial" (see above) and argued for the need for intervention by industrialists to curb the downturn.
+Chadbourne was an early champion of both collective bargaining rights and profit-sharing for workers.

-Thomas Chadbourne was very active in the United States Democratic Party.
-Chadbourne was a major supporter of Alfred E. Smith, the Governor of New York.
-Chadbourne donated $30,000 to Smith's campaign officially, and allegedly provided over $400,000 of cash and stock options to Smith secretly.
+Chadbourne was very active in the Democratic Party and was a major supporter of Alfred E. Smith, the Governor of New York.
+Chadbourne donated $30,000 to Smith's campaign officially and allegedly provided over $400,000 of cash and stock options to Smith secretly.

-Chadbourne carried on a correspondence with president Woodrow Wilson over the course of 1917 to 1921, much of which is reprinted in Chadbourne's autobiography.
-Chadbourne sat on the War Trade Board, from which he resigned, despite urgings from the president to stay, in order to attend his ailing wife.
+Chadbourne carried on a correspondence with President Woodrow Wilson over the course of 1917 to 1921, much of which is reprinted in Chadbourne's autobiography.
+Chadbourne sat on the War Trade Board from which he resigned, despite urgings from the president to stay, to attend his ailing wife.

 Chadbourne is listed as a top contributor to the "Graphic Founders Fund," which gave financial support to the monthly publication Survey Graphic, an offshoot of The Survey magazine.
-Survey Graphic published articles on fascism and anti-Semitism, and is perhaps best known for its role in the Harlem Renaissance.
+Survey Graphic published articles on fascism and anti-Semitism and is perhaps best known for its role in the Harlem Renaissance.